Becoming a Mechanic or Automotive Technician in Indiana

 Indiana is a great state to work in as an automotive technician or mechanic.
 There are plenty of job opportunities in the major population centers as well as in rural areas.
 And becoming a mechanic in the state is as simple as starting with a diploma or certificate program at a technical school or community college.
 As long as you are willing to complete a short program and begin with an entry-level job and continue with hands-on training, you are ready to begin an exciting new career working with cars and trucks.
 [En Español]

-In 2017 there were over 14,000 mechanics working in Indiana, according to the U.S. Bureau of Labor Statistics (BLS).
-There were also over 8,000 mechanics specializing in trucks, buses and diesel engines, and more than 3,000 people working in collision and auto body repair.
+In 2020 there were over 14,500 mechanics working in Indiana, according to the U.S. Bureau of Labor Statistics (BLS).
+There were also over 8,700 mechanics specializing in trucks, buses and diesel engines (see diesel mechanic schools in Indiana), and more than 3,600 people working in collision and auto body repair.
 The overall growth for careers for automotive service technicians and those in auto body and truck repair is strong.
-The BLS reports that growth is at six percent and that there will be tens of thousands of new positions available for qualified workers over the next several years.
+The BLS reports that growth is at three percent and that there will be tens of thousands of new positions available for qualified workers over the next several years.

 Salaries in Indiana by Occupation